meshcloud/meshcloud-docs/docs/meshstack.gcp.index.md

       "123456-1234ABCD-1234FF"  {- The id of your Billing Account as it's displayed in Google Cloud Console -}
 }

-To use multiple billing accounts consider configuring multiple GCP platform instances in meshStack.
+To use multiple billing accounts consider configuring multiple GCP meshPlatforms in meshStack.

 ### GCP Role Mapping